pingyhq/pingy-cli/README.md

 also scaffold some boilerplate files for your website.

 Pingy is zero-configuration but it does place a `.pingy.json` file in your website folder to help Pingy identify the root of your website.
 Currently, this only contains the default folder name exporting files to ('dist'), you can change this if you like.

-*Coming soon: A non-interactive version of the init command*

 ### `dev`